LenkaHao/SoftwareEng411Project/README.md

 ## /Twitter
-This folder contains a prototype of Twitter API calls.
+This folder contains our application